nealchawn/simple_message_queue/README.md

 If you are using Simple Message Queue for background processing between sites you will need to take a few additional steps.
 You will need to create a model in each application that extends SimpleMessageQueue.
 Next, both of these models will need to have the same queue_name.
 You can do this with careful naming, or define the queue_name method as described above and give them the same name (recommended).

 **Note:** If you have multiple models receiving messages from the same queue, there is no guarantee which model will receive which message.
 This is why it is best to only have a single model (on a single site) receiving messages from a specific queue.
 If you need multiple queues, simply create multiple models with different queue_names.

+## Contributing

+In order to contribute to this gem, please submit a pull request with passing tests.
+In order to test locally, you will need to rename lib/config.yml.sample to lib/config.yml and add in your AWS access_key_id and secret_access_key.